Ames test: General procedure

-The Ames test uses several strains of the bacterium Salmonella typhimurium that carry mutations in genes involved in histidine synthesis.
+The Ames test uses several strains of the bacterium Salmonella typhimurium that carry mutations in genes involved in histidine biosynthesis.
 These strains are auxotrophic mutants, i.e. they require histidine for growth, but cannot produce it.
 The method tests the capability of the tested substance in creating mutations that result in a return to a "prototrophic" state, so that the cells can grow on a histidine-free medium.

 The tester strains are specially constructed to detect either frameshift (e.g. strains TA-1537 and TA-1538) or point (e.g. strain TA-1531) mutations in the genes required to synthesize histidine, so that mutagens acting via different mechanisms may be identified.
 Some compounds are quite specific, causing reversions in just one or two strains.
 The tester strains also carry mutations in the genes responsible for lipopolysaccharide synthesis, making the cell wall of the bacteria more permeable, and in the excision repair system to make the test more sensitive.